 The potential problem with these explanations is that they don't go far enough in explaining the full and ultimate purpose for Jesus' death.
 Though they are true, Jesus' death was not merely something nice God the Son did for us, but was what He did in our place.
 He suffered in my place and died the death I deserved.
-He suffered in our place and died the death we deserve to die.
-What love!
-By dying in our place, He died to rescue us from our rejection of and bad behavior toward God.
+He suffered in our place and died the death I deserved.
+He suffered in our place and died the death I does by dying in our place, He died to rescue us from our rejection of and bad behavior toward God.